mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 In this section, you are required to set up Client's accesses to your APIs:

-   * **API Key** (*mandatory*): this is the api key.
+   * **API Key** (*mandatory*): this is the API Key.
 It can be generated randomly.

    * **Client Type** (*mandatory*): ID of the client that wants to access to your APIs.

-   * **Description** (*optional*): the description of the API Key.
+   * **Description** (*optional*): this is the description of the API Key.

 ![create-project-section5](img/Create-project-section5.jpg)

-At the end of the process, your project will be created on GitLab, inside the selected repository, and will be visible on your Console.
+At the end of the process, your project will be created on GitLab, inside the selected repository, and will be visible in the Home section of your DevOps Console.

-Once your project has been created, you will be redirect on the Setup Infrastructure area of your new project, where you can see your environments and a list of environment variables:
+Once your project has been created, you will be redirected on the Setup Infrastructure area of your new project, where you can see your environments and a list of environment variables:

 * All the variables are mandatory, except  CRUD_LIMIT_CONSTRAINT_ENABLED, NOTIFICATIONS_SERVICE_PATH and NOTIFICATIONS_COLLECTION_ROUTES: you have to configure all the variables that are mandatory and not pre-filled.